tsgates/arch-wiki-markdown/wiki/GNOME_Tips.md

 -   Track Title
 -   Bit Rate

-First, install the package mutagen.
+First, install the mutagen and python-nautilus-git.

-And, from the AUR, install python-nautilus.

 Now, create a directory called python-extensions in ~/.nautilus.
 Place the following script, named bsc.py, in this newly created folder.
 You may download the script here: [bsc.py] (please drop --stefanwilkens a line if this goes down)

 Mirror: [bsc.py]

 bas-v2.py adds fixes and more media support (link at bottom of 4th post).

 Mirror: bsc-v2.py

 Restart nautilus.
 You can now configure this new functionallity in Edit -> Preferences -> List Columns

-Stop Nautilus drawing the desktop

-You need to open the gconf-editor:

-    apps>nautilus>preferences untick "show_desktop"

-In breezy you also need to go to:

-    desktop>gnome>background and untick "draw_background"

 Thumbnails